ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 > **Tip**
 >
 > By now you should be familiar with the flow of creating or editing playbooks, committing your changes and pushing them to git.
-You should also be comfortable with refreshing your project, creating and running job templates in Ansible Tower.
+You should also be comfortable with refreshing your project, creating and running job templates in Automation Controller.
 Later steps will no longer list each and every step to do so.

 ## Step 3 - Updating all installed packages